Introduction & Context

 \[ m = K \cdot e + M \]

-To evaluate the steady-state performance, the remaining error and the offset ratio are derived as follows:
+To evaluate the steady-state performance, the remaining error and the offset ratio are derived as follows, and the integral control reset time calculation provides additional insight into related dynamics.

 \[ \text{Remaining Error} = r - c \] \[ \text{Offset Ratio} = \frac{1}{1 + K} \] \[ \text{Steady-State Offset} = \text{Offset Ratio} \times \text{Remaining Error} \]